 Observation, simulation, and numerical modeling of urban heat island (UHI) and polluted coastal urban boundary layers.
 Specific interests include the alteration of weather and climate elements in cities due to urbanization and air pollution and the effects of the new urban climate on the spread of pollutants through the urban environment.
 Profs.
-Clements, Chiao
+Freedman, Clements, Chiao

 Global, regional climate modeling, natural role of trace gases, aerosols, and clouds in global climate, impacts of climate changes on air pollutant emissions and air quality, bias introduced by urban heat islands in assessing global warming, use of long-range transport models to investigate source regions, movements, and deposition patterns associated with pathogenic spore clouds, and synoptic climatology of weather events associated with tropical and extra-tropical cyclones.
 Profs.
-Chiao, Diao
+Bridger, Cordero, Diao

 Climate Change – Atmospheric Dynamics